DavidAppleyard.com

 If a wound becomes septic it is contaminated with harmful bacteria.

-sensible + sensitive A sensible person makes good judgments and the right decisions.
+sensible + sensitive A sensible person makes sound judgments and the right decisions.

-(1) He was sensitive enough not to mention the fly in the soup to his kind mother.
+(1) He was sensitive enough not to mention the fly in the soup to his mother.

-(2) She was always very sensitive about criticism of her cooking.
+(2) His mother was always very sensitive about criticism of her cooking.

 (3) Sensitive instruments can detect the slightest seismic movements and help us to predict earthquakes.